floverfelt/floverfelt.github.io/_posts/2022-12-06-cyberpunk-2077-review.md

 Perhaps because sex, violent delights, and violent ends _are_ so graphic they're more salient when represented visually as opposed to in-text.

-I wouldn't say _Cyberpunk_ said anything deep per-se about the concepts of, e.g., the sancitity of the body in relation to technical progress, sex without consequences, or the dehumanization of man, but watching a ripper doc replace a sex worker's face plate while berating one another was jarring in a way that only visual media can reproduce.
+I wouldn't say _Cyberpunk_ said anything deep per-se about the concepts of, e.g., the sancitity of the body in relation to technical progress, sex without consequences, or the dehumanization of man, but watching a ripper doc replace a sex worker's face plate while they berated one another was jarring in a way that only visual media can reproduce.

 ## Cyberpunk as a game is a mess